 Assignment due dates are posted in the syllabus and on Canvas.
 Any changes to due dates will be updated on Canvas and communicated in an announcement.
 All work for this course is due no later than 11:59 pm (Central Time) on the designated date.
-Any assignment submitted after that time will receive a penalty of 10% for each day up to three days.
-No points will be awarded for an online homework submitted four or more days after the due date.
-Additional points may be deducted when the assignment is graded based on the quality of the work submitted.
+Unless previously approved by the instructor, no late submission is allowed and any task submitted after the due date will receive a zero.